SpatialDataCommons/Trip-Analysis-toolkits/README.md

 - [Indicator Results](#indicator-results)

 ### Prerequisites
+This tookits was developed on HDP 3.1.4
 - Hadoop cluster with Hive installed (Hortonwork Data Platform (HDP) 3.1.4)
 - Hive 3.1.0
 - Spark 2.3.2
 - Python 2.7.5
+- Jupyter Hub

 ### Installation
 - Setup the environment according to the requirement software section